-Just as there’s no such person as Brangelina, there’s no such place as Oxbridge.
-Like the popular amalgamation of the names of Mr Pitt and Ms Jolie, the word is slang for the two oldest universities in England – Oxford and Cambridge.
+There’s no such place as Oxbridge.
+The word is slang for the two oldest universities in England – Oxford and Cambridge.

 Going strong for hundreds of years, both institutions have a history of academic excellence that’s recognised throughout the world and this proves off-putting to many students who, deep-down, like the idea of going but think they will have no hope of getting in.
 But should it put you off too?

 Online courses and in-person programmes in Oxford colleges for smart, curious, and ambitiously altruistic year 12s of any and all subjects.

 The truth is that many ordinary, down-to-earth students from comprehensives, even those in the north of England and beyond, do get into study at either Oxford of Cambridge.
 Yes, so do a lot of students who went to grammar schools or public schools, but the same is true of any university.

 The best way to make a decision about whether Oxford or Cambridge is for you is to go to one of the many open days held at different colleges throughout the year.
 Talk to current students, see the way the university is laid out, get a glimpse of what its really like.
 Make up your own mind rather than believe the stereotypes.

 Competition for places is high, so entry requirements tend to be high too.
 Many students who start in their first year have achieved straight A grades at A level, AS level and GCSE too.
 But the picture is more complex; Cambridge and Oxford both have admission tests, they require submission of written pieces, they are more likely to interview you, and their selection process is more personal than some other universities.
 There certainly are people who get in because of other factors and it is not unusual to meet students in Fresher’s week who feature a B or two on their exam certificates.